arbel03/os/README.md

 ### Install Rust
 Install rustup from https://www.rustup.rs
-Or by using the folliwing command:
+Or by using the following command:
 `curl https://sh.rustup.rs -sSf | sh`

 ### Configure Rust